Superior OHV Trail System For ATV Riding

 Note: In the Wayne National Forest, all ATV’s must display an Ohio APV tag and a Wayne National Forest ATV permit.
 ATV riding on the forest service roads is prohibited and aggressively enforced.
 All ATV riders must use a helmet and goggles.
 The trails are closed from mid-December through mid-April.
 The routes are designed only for ATV’s under 50 inches wide, so do not attempt to ride side-by-side UTV’s on these trails.
 Night riding is permitted on the Superior OHV Trail System providing that the ATV has working lights.

-Overall, Superior OHV Trail System is the 17th most popular ATV riding trail of all 17 ATV trails in Ohio.
+Overall, Superior OHV Trail System is the 16th most popular ATV riding trail of all 17 ATV trails in Ohio.
+Several of the better atv trails are nearby Superior OHV Trail System including Pine Creek OHV Trail System, Monday Creek ATV Trail System and Hanging Rock OHV Trail System.